matt-de-young/foreverdeyoungs/bavaria-de.md

 ## Getting There: ##

-Bad Wörrishofen has a train station in walking distance to the hotels.
 Bad Wörrishofen hat auch einen Bahnhof von dem aus man zu den naheliegenden Hotels laufen kann.

-More details to follow.
 Weitere Details folgen.